Paul Hurry

-Paul William George Hurry (born 9 April 1975 in Canterbury, Kent) is an English former motorcycle speedway rider.
+Paul William George Hurry (born 9 April 1975) is an English former motorcycle speedway rider.
 He earned 12 international caps for the England national speedway team and 5 caps for the Great Britain team.

 Career

 Hurry began his racing career aged 16 with the Arena Essex Hammers in 1991.
 He was a member of the team that won the league and cup double the 1991 British League Division Two season.
 Despite the success he experienced during his maiden year he switched to Peterborough Panthers and remarkably completed the treble of league, knockout cup and fours during the 1992 British League Division Two season.

-In 1994, he became British under 21 champion and in 2000 he finished in second place at the British Speedway Championship.
+In 1994, Hurry became British under 21 champion and in 2000 he finished in second place at the British Speedway Championship.
 Hurry was selected to represent the Great Britain national speedway team at the 2001 Speedway World Cup Race-off, but the team failed to reach the final.
 After spells with various British clubs, Hurry returned to Arena Essex in 2004, where he stayed until 2007.

-He appeared to have retired from racing in 2007 due to ongoing problems with an arm injury, but returned to Elite League racing in 2009 to replace the injured Kyle Legault for Poole Pirates and also rode for Swindon Robins as a replacement for Krzysztof Stojanowski.
+Hurry appeared to have retired from racing in 2007 due to ongoing problems with an arm injury, but returned to Elite League racing in 2009 to replace the injured Kyle Legault for Poole Pirates and also rode for Swindon Robins as a replacement for Krzysztof Stojanowski.